Austin-Sparks.net

 But here is David outside of that whole world system among the Lord's people, and it became a question of whether the Lord's people discerned, and those that did discern went out to David, to a place of faith.

-Union with Christ in Death
+b) Union With Christ in Death

 What I want to say here in the first place is that this position in the wilderness and all that it involved for David and for those who went out to him, clearly and positively represents the believer's union with Christ in death.
 It is what Paul meant when he said, "Far be it from me to glory, save in the cross of our Lord Jesus Christ" (Gal.
 6:l4).
 These people had been glorying in this wonderful fellow, Saul, glorying in their idea of a great kingdom.
 It was a worldly thing, according to the nations.
 Paul said, "Far be it from me to glory, save in the cross of our Lord Jesus Christ, through which the world has been crucified unto me, and I unto the world."
 It is that union with Christ in death to the whole world spirit, to the whole world system, to the whole world tendency that is constantly invading the church, like the Philistines who came in again and again with their worldly principles, causing trouble and bringing the Lord's people into a place where He could not go on with them or commit Himself to them.
 The aspect of the Cross which means death to that whole system was the position of those who went to David.
 He was being pursued for his life and those who joined him, joined in that.
 From one standpoint, it was a laying down of their life to the whole world.
 They lost all their position and all their hopes in the world.
 They laid down their life and took all the risks bound up with associating with David.

-Union with Christ in Resurrection
+c) Union With Christ in Resurrection

 The second passage at the beginning of 1 Chronicles 12 brings us to Ziklag.
 Here we find that in Ziklag there was another secession to David.